 The weather on this planet, on average, is about-80 ° Celsius /-60 ° Celsius.
 During winter, the temperature will sink to -190 C / -120 C in the region of the poles.
 Mars has the most massive solar system dust storms with rates of more than 150 km per hour.
 These can range from a storm in a small area to enormous winds covering the whole globe.
 These also happen when the Sun is closest to Mars, and the surface temperatures are rising.

 9- Facts on this planet: Pieces Of Mars On Earth

 Most of the emission has fallen back on the planet, but some flung into orbit.
 It started an incredible journey when the debris traveled around the solar system and settled on the earth in some situations.
-Such meteorites named by the scientific designation (Shergottites, Nakhlites).
+Such meteorites were named by the scientific designation (Shergottites, Nakhlites).

 10- Facts on this planet: Life habitability

 But this planet was undoubtedly once an ocean-filled planet and the appropriate living conditions, independent of its habitability.
-Many people would be happy if only signs of life on the Red Planet discovered.
+Many people would be happy if only signs of life on the Red Planet were discovered.